eg0u30a2/adv_data_processing/README.md

 - Apply manual data windowing based on 2D traverse motion parameters
 - Determine inferred pitch and yaw of probe from 3D velocity measurements
 - Apply despiking algorithm of Goring and Nikora (2002)
-- Apply rotational corrections to the data to account for any probe misalignment
+- Apply rotational corrections to the data to account for any probe misalignment (code apdapted from Mujal, et al. UPC (2015) https://github.com/vicente-medina/TurbulenceToolbox)
-- Determine noise floor
+- Determine noise floor in velocity signal
 - Save data